hamilton-lima/robolucha/docs/system-architecture.md

 # Components
 - Client
-- Api
+- API
-- CMS-Api
+- CMS-API
 - Mask-Generator
 - Publisher
-- Match-runner
+- Match-Runner
-- Match-scheduler
+- Match-Scheduler
-- Events-tracker
+- Match-Runner-API

-> Every component should have its own docker machine
+- Events-Tracker

 > All necessary configuration should be read from environment variables
 > All logging level should be changeable with the application running